tfayyaz/awesome-azure-databricks/README.md

 # Awesome Azure Databricks

-Awesome content all about Azure Databricks, integrations with Azure or partner products and architecture guidance.
+Awesome content all about Azure Databricks features, integrations with Azure products, integrations with partner products and architecture guidance.

 # Azure Databricks Features